pravinmhaske/pravinmhaske-weather-webApp/README.md

 # Weather App

-I decided to implement the weather application with javascript and jQuery.The app help user to fetch the weather condition of specifiec city by selecting it from many options.We can also get weather of users current city.
+I decided to implement the weather application with javascript and jQuery.
+The app helps user to fetch the weather condition of specifiec city by selecting it from many options.
+We can also get weather of user's current city.
 A nice backend was setup with [openweathermap](http://openweathermap.org/) for fetching the details.
 App displays current temperature,weather conditions, max min temp and humidity for the day along with time of the request made.

 ## Prerequisites and Technology Stack